 Estrogen and progestogens come in several forms Forms of hormonal therapy Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 Estradiol and conjugated estrogens (a mixture of estrogens) are commonly used forms of estrogen.

-Women who have a uterus are usually given estrogen plus a progestogen (combination hormone therapy) because taking estrogen alone increases the risk of cancer of the uterine lining Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Women who have a uterus are usually given estrogen plus a progestogen (combination hormone therapy) because taking estrogen alone increases the risk of cancer of the uterine lining Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer).
+It... read more (endometrial cancer).
 The progestogen helps protect against this cancer.
 Women who no longer have a uterus may take estrogen alone.

 The benefits and risks of hormone therapy depend on whether the hormones are taken alone or together.